 Following in the footsteps of the original DX7's goal to be a highly playable and expressive instrument at the hands of a musician, Kodamo's Essence FM offers a clear, touch-screen interface to easily arrange operators and modify envelopes.
 Essence FM boasts an impressive 300-voice polyphony, allowing a generous capability for splitting and layering distinct timbres.
 It also supports MPE controllers, offering superb polyphonic control capabilities on a per-note basis.

 Want FM in your modular setup?
 ALM's Akemie's Castle actually utilizes NOS Yamaha ICs and sonically delivers similar waveforms as the DX11, with the distinct advantage of voltage control.
-Meanwhile, a more modern approach can be found in Humble Audio's Quad Operator, eschewing from the traditional algorithms format in favor of a modulation matrix allowing for any and all combinations of its four operators, with a design that Humble Audio states is inspired by the open algorithm architecture of Native Instruments' FM8.
+Meanwhile, a more modern approach can be found in Humble Audio's (now-discontinued) Quad Operator, eschewing the traditional algorithm format in favor of a modulation matrix allowing for any and all combinations of its four operators, with a design that Humble Audio states is inspired by the open algorithm architecture of Native Instruments' FM8.
 Check out our video with Will from Humble Audio for an in-depth look at this clever approach to FM in Eurorack format.